CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

     |approach3_id               |609                    |road segment (edge) ID of southern approach                                                                                                                                                                                        |
     +---------------------------+-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-    For a traffic signal, there are at most 8 phases(1 - 8).
-Every phase allow a pair of non-conflict traffic movement to pass this intersection.
+    For a traffic signal, there are at most 8 phases (1 - 8).
+Each phase allows a pair of non-conflict traffic movement to pass this intersection.
 Here are illustrations of the traffic movements and signal phase.

     .. figure:: https://raw.githubusercontent.com/CityBrainChallenge/KDDCup2021-CityBrainChallenge/main/images/phases.png
         :align: center